Rapper Drakeo the Ruler fatally stabbed backstage at Los Angeles music festival - KESQ

 The rapper Drake, who collaborated with Drakeo the Ruler earlier this year on the track “Talk To Me,” posted a remembrance to his Instagram story.
 “Nah man this s*** isn’t right for real wtf are we doing,” he wrote, adding Drakeo “always picked my spirit up with your energy.
 RIP Drakeo.”

-Rappers Snoop Dogg and Otto Von Biz Markie also wrote tributes for the rapper on their Twitter accounts.
+Rapper Snoop Dogg also wrote a tribute for the rapper on Twitter.

 Snoop Dogg expressed his condolences for Drakeo’s family and loved ones and called for an end to violence in the hip-hop world.

-Note: Correction: An earlier version of this story mistakenly included a tweet from rapper Biz Markie.